-Frequently Asked Questions about Ifa and Yoruba Religion
+Frequently Asked Questions about the Yoruba Tradition

 Orunmila is the witness to our destiny (Eleri-ipin).
 Orunmila is the interpreter of Olodumare’s messages (Ifa corpus) through the use of Odu Ifa.

 Orisa are the representatives of Olodumare who support us here on earth (Aye).
 They are a denomination of Ifa.
 Orisa ensure our overall well-being.
 They protect and guide us.
 With the blessings of our Ori they help us to fulfill our life’s purpose.
 Each Orisa is known to have specific areas of expertise.
 For example, a barren woman will appeal to Osun to help her to conceive a child.